kaliu2022/niu-val-post-match-gen/README.md

 Colors and team names can be adjusted in the `colors.json` file.
 Team A is first-half attackers, and Team B is second-half attackers.
 Images are outputted in `/output` with the file name being either output.png, or the matchid of the game.

-Special thanks to colinhartigan, whose code makes up the majority of this project, and to Hendrik, who's API makes this code non-dependent on the in-game client.
+Special thanks to colinhartigan, whose code makes up the majority of this project,, to Hendrik, who's API makes this code non-dependent on the in-game client, and ranamerp who cleaned up and revived this project for more usage to come in the community esports scene.